News

 Philadelphia District Attorney Larry Krasner issued a statement rejecting Trump’s claims as baseless.

 “There is no factual basis whatsoever within law enforcement to support this wild allegation,” Krasner said.
-“If Donald J. Trump has any facts to support his wild allegations, we want them now.
-Right now.
-We are not holding our breath.”
+“If Donald J. Trump has any facts to support his wild allegations, we want them now.”

-One of three Philadelphia election board members, Seth Bluestein, a Republican, said on social media there is “absolutely no truth to this allegation.
-It is yet another example of disinformation.”
-Voting in the city is “safe and secure,” he said.
+One of three Philadelphia election board members, Seth Bluestein, a Republican, said on social media that Trump's comment “is yet another example of disinformation.”
+During an evening news conference, he emphasized the security of the city's vote: ”There is no evidence whatsoever of massive cheating,” he said.

 Police in Detroit were equally puzzled by another Trump post that said, “Philadelphia and Detroit!
 Heavy Law Enforcement is there!”
-Detroit police said there were no reported issues inside or outside of Huntington Place, the massive convention room where election workers were to count ballots.
+Detroit police said there were no reported issues inside or outside of Huntington Place, the massive convention room where election workers counted ballots.

 Evening traffic outside the center was light with no protesters in sight.
 Barricades were up outside the room and escalators to and from the area were shut off.
 Police also reported no major problems in the city’s more than 400 voting precincts.